open main page here with limited thumbnails open main page here with ALL thumbnails

 another plank pic submitted by Bart (see the red log directly above) to show the contrast between normal freshly cut sycamore, which does show some pink, and the red log which is just amazing.

-veneer --- this is the "planetree" variety, which is what one of the sycamore subspecies is called in England.
-This pic has just a shade too much red.
+veneer --- this is the "planetree" variety, which is what one of the sycamore species is called in England/Europe.
+I believe it is probably Platanus orientalis.

 veneer with rays that are larger than what I normally expect in sycamore.
 The color is one of those yellow shades that defy my best efforts at color correction ... the actual wood is off-white with a yellow tint, not TOO far from what you see here but definitely with a little more yellow.